bwks/sherpa-docs/docs/nodes/cisco/general.md

 # General

-The following Cisco images can be accessed if you have a Cisco Modeling Labs subscription.
+The following Cisco images can be accessed if you have a Cisco Modeling Labs (CML) subscription.

 - ASAv
 - Catalyst 8000v